GiancarloMCorrea/SimulationSamplingObservers/README.md

 # Simulation framework: Collected data by onboard observers

 This is the code used in Correa et al. (XXXX) to evaluate the impacts of onboard observers sampling strategies on collected data.
-This code can be applied to any stock and fishery worldwide.
+This code (folder *Code*) can be applied to any stock and fishery worldwide.

 There are six main R files in this repository: